arCABAL/agtg/README.md

 	`exec agtg.cfg`

-If this is the first script you've wanted to add to Sauerbraten, you won't have an "autoexec.cfg" file, in that case, simply add an empty textfile called "autoexec.cfg" and add the line.
+If this is the first script you've wanted to add to Sauerbraten, you will not have an "autoexec.cfg" file.
+In that case, simply create a textfile called "autoexec.cfg" and paste the exec line into it.

 ### Method 2: Use git.